ethen8181/machine-learning/linear regression/linear_regession_1.md

 All the code for this documentation can be found [here](https://github.com/ethen8181/machine-learning/blob/master/linear%20regression/linear_regession_1_code).
 The gradient descent function and the documentation code are in two separate scripts.

+Any comments or suggestions is appreciated.
+That includes bugs or typos report.
+You can file these new issues [here](https://github.com/ethen8181/machine-learning/issues).

 ## References

 1. Gradient Descent Example: http://www.r-bloggers.com/gradient-descent-in-r/